The Best Road Trip Getaways Outside of Portland Maine

-Portland, Maine's having quite a moment.
-Over the past decade, it's transitioned from dreamy Northeastern hamlet to a mainstay in the national conversation thanks to its stellar food scene, explosion of world-class breweries, and a distinct vibe that clashes small-town charm, maritime traditions, and an embrace of the new.
-It's a place that's managing to change without losing sight of what it is, and it's that combination of qualities that makes it one of our 20 places to visit on a big trip this year.
+Portland, Maine is having quite a moment.
+Over the past decade, it's transitioned from dreamy Northeastern hamlet to a mainstay in the national conversation, thanks to its stellar food scene, explosion of world-class breweries, and a distinct vibe that clashes small-town charm with maritime traditions and a desire to embrace the new.
+It's a place that's managing to change without losing sight of what it is, and that makes it one of the 20 places we're dreaming about in 2020.

 But my home state of Maine is so much more than Portland and Stephen King references.
-It's a state whose tranquil and alluring small towns, dense forests, towering mountains, and vast shorelines all but scream "road trip."
-Enjoy the city, but use it as a springboard to hop around the state.
+It's a state whose tranquil towns, dense forests, towering mountains, and vast shorelines all but scream "road trip."
+Enjoy Portland, for sure, but use it as a springboard to hop around the state.

-No matter what direction you choose to travel from Portland, you’ll find a state ready to awe you.
-Head south and you almost immediately find an abundance of picturesque beach towns straight out of an L.L.
-Bean catalog.
-Go north with sights set on the state's national park and explore the woodsy terrain and quaint villages along the way.
-Whichever direction you choose, here's the perfect three-day road trip to help you truly explore the state.
+Head south and you almost immediately find picturesque beach towns straight out of an L.L.
+Bean catalog (probably because they are).
+Go north with sights set on Acadia National Park and explore the woodsy terrain and quaint villages along the way.
+Whichever direction you choose, here's the perfect three-day itinerary to help guide you on a safe, socially-distanced road trip along Maine's coast.
 Don't worry, you'll find plenty of lobster.

 Southbound from Portland

 This three-day journey south doesn’t cover much mileage, but you’ll hit charming coastal towns and be thrust into the burgeoning food scenes popping up in Portland’s orbit.
-Hitting on more popular tourist spots but avoiding some overpopulated locales, you’ll get the beachside oases you’re looking for without battling strangers for a spot to lay your towel in the hot sand.
+Avoiding some overpopulated locales, you’ll get the beachy oases you’re looking for without battling strangers for a six-foot-apart spot to lay your towel down.

 Day 1: Lighthouses and waterfronts

 You’re kicking off your trip in Portland, a city practically dripping in nautical character.
-But if you’ve somehow avoided Maine’s famed lobster, there’s one place you have to stop before getting too far from the city.
+If you’ve somehow avoided Maine’s famed lobster, there’s one place you have to stop before you get too far afield.
 Drive about 15 minutes south to Cape Elizabeth and you’ll run into the state’s quintessential postcard picture: Portland Head Light.
 Outside of the oldest lighthouse in Maine is Bite Into Maine, a food truck that serves hearty lobster rolls piled high with huge chunks of crustacean.
 Grab one Maine-style with light mayo and chives, then park yourself in Fort Williams Park overlooking the lighthouse for a picnic soundtracked by crashing waves.

-You’ve had your fix of rocky coastal views by now, so it’s time to hit the sand.
-You could go to Maine’s most popular tourist beach town, Old Orchard Beach, but don’t.
-Avoid the absolute zoo and sneak off to the tiny stretch of beach dubbed Biddeford Pool.
+Next, you will be tempted to go to Old Orchard Beach, but don’t.
+It’s a little quieter this year but it’s typically an absolute zoo, so sneak off to the tiny stretch of beach dubbed Biddeford Pool instead.
 Parking at Fortunes Rocks and Biddeford Pool Public Beach is limited and only a number of permits are available to locals and out-of-towners each season, but taking a short walk or bike ride will be worth it.
-Even better, if you book an Airbnb in the area, you’ll feel like you have a private beach all to yourself for daily walks and evening bonfires (just get a permit!)

 Much of Biddeford’s rapidly growing beverage scene is housed in giant brick buildings that formerly served as paper and textile mills on the edge of the Saco River.
-The city is no exception to Maine’s craft brewery craze, so visit Banded Brewing Co when you’re in town.
+Visit Banded Brewing Co to stock up on brews for later or sip outside on their deck.
+Just don’t forget your mask.
 You can also opt for a different drink experience at the (mostly) natural wine bar, Lorne, where employees really know their stuff, or at Round Turn Distilling, where you can down their popular Bimini gin across the street.
-Until a new hotel opens in the old mill building, you’ll want to grab an Airbnb downtown or a vacation rental by the beach.
+Both currently offer takeout and delivery.

 Day 2: Explore Kennebunkport

-Before you head off to the next destination, grab one of 15 seats at Biddeford’s Palace Diner.
-The spot became a national sweetheart thanks to its sky-high tuna melt and fried chicken sandwich, but don’t leave without eating a stack of buttermilk flapjacks with a big scoop of whipped butter on top.
+Before you head off to the next destination, I’d typically insist you grab one of 15 seats at Biddeford’s Palace Diner, but these days, you’re able to devour a sky-high tuna melt or hearty fried chicken sandwich outside without worrying about wearing half of it in front of an audience.
+The spot is a national sweetheart for a reason, so order a few things to share, and don’t leave without eating a stack of buttermilk flapjacks with a big scoop of whipped butter on top.

-Kennebunkport’s location tucked away in, well, a port makes it a calm place to get out on the water.
-Sailboats like the Pineapple Ketch and the Schooner Eleanor take two-hour trips during the day and at sunset.
-And the best part: both allow you to bring your own beer, wine, and snacks for the trip, so pack up your cooler and set sail.
+Kennebunkport’s positioning as a tucked-away port makes it a calm place to get out on the water.
+Sailboats like the Pineapple Ketch and the Schooner Eleanor are still running two-hour trips during the day and at sunset with reduced capacity and COVID-19 prevention guidelines.
+But if you feel safer sticking with your pod, you can opt for a private charter.
+Both allow you to bring your own beer, wine, and snacks for the trip, so pack up your cooler and set sail.
 For overnight accommodations, go historic with the namesake Kennebunkport Inn or get swanky at White Barn Inn.

 Day 3: Small town vibes and lazy beach day in Ogunquit

 Another day, another 20-minute drive.
 The next stop is Ogunquit, a beach town that has fewer than 1,000 year-round residents, but comes alive in the summertime.
-This three-mile beach has all the amenities, including a nearby parking lot, food stands and souvenir shops, and a trolley to take you downtown when you’ve had enough sun for the day.
-Plus, if you stake out a spot on the southern end of the beach, a natural lazy river will pull you around a jetty and into the ocean when the tide turns from high to low.
+This three-mile beach has all the amenities, including a nearby parking lot, food stands and souvenir shops -- and regular reminders to keep your distance and wear your mask.
+If you stake out a spot on the southern end of the beach, the changing tide creates a natural lazy river that will pull you around a jetty and into the ocean as it turns from high to low.

 Northbound from Portland

 Maine may be known for its jagged, rocky coast with tons of islands (more than 4,600, to be exact).
 But it’s not called the pine tree state for nothing.
-As you head north, you’ll snake through sleepy towns with historic homes from the 1800s and true mom-and-pop shops that don’t even make the map, and when you reach your final destination you’ll be greeted by untouched forest and dozens of scenic hiking trails.
+As you head north, you’ll snake through sleepy towns with historic homes from the 1800s and true mom-and-pop shops that don’t even make the map.
+When you reach your final destination you’ll be greeted by untouched forest and dozens of scenic hiking trails perfect for a socially-distanced getaway.

 Day 1: Cruise along Route 1

 Whether you follow this itinerary word for word or scope out your own spots along the way, you’ll find opportunities to hike, bike, kayak, camp, and just get outside.
 So before you get too far from Portland, pull over in Freeport and stock up on essentials at an iconic Maine store.
 You may think it’s all bean boots, but L.L.
-Bean’s flagship store has just about everything you could need while in the state, whether it's a sweatshirt to shield you from the ocean breeze or camping materials for the more daring -- plus it's open 24/7.
-Perfect packers should stop by too, because you’ll find freshwater aquariums and taxidermied bears, deer, and other animals inside.
-Plus, a giant version of the store’s popular boots -- an admittedly strange roadside attraction -- sits outside, where may even see the bootmobile drive by.
+Bean’s flagship store has just about everything you could need while in the state, whether it's a sweatshirt to shield you from the ocean breeze or camping materials for the more daring.
+You can pre-order for curbside pickup.
+A giant version of the store’s popular boots -- an admittedly strange roadside attraction -- sits outside, where may even see the bootmobile drive by.

 Mainers will aggressively defend their rights to the whoopie pie -- a dessert featuring dense chocolate cake rounds with frosting sandwiched between them -- from Pennsylvanians who naively think the dessert is theirs.
 So pick up whoopie pies for everyone in tow at Wicked Whoopies before embarking on a 45-minute drive to Wiscasset.
-The village is small, and when driving down Route 1 it may seem like every store you drive by is an antique shop.
-And that’s not too far off because the town is home to more than 30 antique stores including Lilac Cottage Antiques and the Wiscasset Antiques Mall that you should take your time going through.
+This small village is home to more than 30 antique stores, including Lilac Cottage Antiques and the Wiscasset Antiques Mall that you should take your time going through.

 Day 2: Vistas and nostalgia in Camden and Bar Harbor

-Wake up in Camden.
-This small town (one of the best in the country!) is worth a stop to stroll along the idyllic harbor alone, but get your bearings of the town from the top of Mount Battie Trail first.
-It’s an easy trek at just about a mile up and leaves you with unbeatable views of the harbor, so you can take on a more adventurous climb at Camden Hills State Park later in the day, too.
+Wake up in Camden (one of the best small towns in the country!).
+Stroll along the idyllic harbor, but first, get your bearings from the top of Mount Battie Trail.
+It’s an easy hike at just about a mile up and leaves you with unbeatable views of the harbor.
+You can take on a more adventurous climb at Camden Hills State Park later in the day, too.

 For the evening, head downtown for an experience that feels frozen in time.
-Old homes, classic candy shops like Uncle Willy’s, and restaurants like 127-year-old Boynton-McKay Food Company set the scene for a traditional small town.
+Old homes, classic candy shops like Uncle Willy’s, and restaurants like 127-year-old Boynton-McKay Food Company set the scene for this traditional small town.
 If you want something more modern, check out lauded Long Grain or Natalie’s before heading to your final stop in Bar Harbor.
-For nature-lovers there are many campgrounds in the area to snag a plot at or you can opt for a room at a seaside resort, like the Holiday Inn’s Bar Harbor Regency Hotel, where the Obamas are said to have stayed during their 2010 visit.
+For nature-lovers there are many campgrounds in the area, or opt for a room at a seaside resort.

 Day 3: Explore Acadia National Park